-- The proposed development will comply with all the other applicable regulations for CCFBC, Neighborhood Middle Frontage including: building height, RBL (Required Build Line), setbacks, fenestration, building projections, landscaping, and open space. - Bike racks will be installed at the front of the structure to encourage use of bikes by the tenants. - Open space offered will be larger (1,767 sq. ft.) than required 1,152 sq ft. - There will be one parking space per bedroom for a total of 12 parking spaces provided on-site.
+- The proposed development will comply with all the other applicable regulations for CCFBC, Neighborhood Middle Frontage including: building height, RBL (Required Build Line), setbacks, fenestration, building projections, landscaping, and open space. - Bike racks will be installed at the front of the structure to encourage use of bikes by the tenants. - Open space offered will be larger (1,767 sq. ft.) than required 1,152 sq. ft. - As required, there will be one parking space per bedroom for a total of 12 parking spaces provided on-site.

 Staff reviewed the CCPUD Narrative and finds the variances requested to the Center City Form-Based Code, Neighborhood Middle Frontage, are minimal.
 Staff does not see the proposal will reflect negatively on the intent of the adopted CCFBC in this general area.
-While the applicant is requesting a variance to allow six-bedrooms per unit in the duplex, adequate parking will be available on the parcel, as required by the recent revisions to the CCFBC.
+Through this CCPUD, the applicant is requesting an allowance for six-bedrooms per unit in the duplex, adequate parking will be available on the site, as required by the recent revisions to the CCFBC.
 Though the proposed parking will be 100% tandem this, along with the addition of bike racks, will encourage the "park once concept", which is one of the goals of the adopted CCFBC.